BlazeInferno64/blazed.js/lib/node/README.md

 # DELETE Request

-DELETE Request is actually quite similar to the `GET` Request except you need to call `blazed.delete()` for this!
+The DELETE request is similar to the GET request, but instead, you'll use the `blazed.delete()` method to send a DELETE request to the server.

-Here's a simple example
+Here's a simple example:

 ```js
 const headers = { /* your headers */}